ptcrealitylab/AddonArduinoLibrary/README.md

-# HybridObject
+# SpatialToolbox
-Arduino Library for Hybrid Objects
+Arduino Library to be used with the Vuforia Spatial Toobox Arduino Interface.
+This interdace is included in the Vuforia-Spatial-Experimental-Addon

-Copy this "HybridObject" folder in to your Arduino Libraries folder.
+Download this repo as a zip and add it to your Arudino Library via `Sketch > Inlude Library > Add .zip Library...`

 Restart the Arduino Application.